 “Deep auburn and red tones are a fall favorite for me,” says Rachael.
 In darker hair, the hue can make color appear brighter and richer.
 “To add some extra pop, ask your colorist to add golden Pintura highlights throughout your hair.”

-“Violets and coppers are also amazing fall colors,” says Ezmeralda Meco, colorist at Devachan LA.
+“Violets and coppers are also amazing fall colors,” says Ezmeralda Meco, colorist at Devachan.
 “If you’re transitioning from an all over red color, to get this look, ask for highlights, lowlights, and midlights.”

 “If you’re looking to take your natural hair color to the next level ask for Full Pintura highlights,” says Christin.
 “Caramel and honey tones give maximum color dispersion to make curls pop.”